How to Write Your College Application Essay

-A college application essay (also known as a personal statement) is a critical component of a student's college applications.
-It allows them to tell stories in their own authentic voice, helping the schools they're applying to truly get to know them outside of their resumes and applications.
-The "best" college application essay is one that's just as unique as the student writing it.
-There isn't one perfect example or template that works for everyone's story - so the key is finding a way to express who you are through good organizational structure, original story-telling, and self-reflection while sticking to the provided essay prompt.
-Here are some tips for outlining and writing your college essay!
+A college application essay (also known as a personal statement) is a critical component of your college applications.
+It allows you to tell your story in your own authentic voice, helping the schools you’re applying to truly get to know you outside of your resume and application.
+The "best" college application essay is one that's just as unique as the person writing it.
+There isn't one perfect example or template that works for everyone's story - so the key is finding a way to express who you are through engaging storytelling and self-reflection.
+Here are some tips for writing your college application essay!

 Download our College Essay Checklist to help you write the strongest college or scholarship application essay!

 Now that you know what goes into a great college essay, it's time to start writing!
 When you finish, let us help!
-Send us your personal statement, college essay, or scholarship essay to review - all for free!
-We'll have it back to you within 7-10 business days.
+Send us your personal statement, college essay, or scholarship essay to review for free!
+We'll have it back to you within 7-10 days.